apptainer/singularity-admindocs/admin_quickstart.rst

 Singularity is primarily written in Go, so we will need Go 1.11 or greater build Singularity.

-If your updating from a previous go version, click `here for uninstall instructions <https://golang.org/doc/install#uninstall>`_.
+If your updating from a previous go version, make sure you completely `uninstall go <https://golang.org/doc/install#uninstall>`_.
 After uninstalling go, you can install it by following the instructions below.

 .. code-block:: bash